RunestoneInteractive/httlads/_sources/WorldFacts/exploratory_data_analysis.rst

 - Extent of ownership and control index (0-7)
 - Extent of corporate transparency index (0-7)

-A really useful method that pandas provides us with is ``describe``. ``describe`` is a method that is used to analyze and calculate statistical data.
+A handy method that pandas provide us with is ``describe``.
+`` describe`` is a method that is used to analyze and calculate statistical data.
 Below is an example of what this method is capable of.
 .. code:: python3

    wd.describe()